sssurendra99/libraryMgtSystem-FE/README.md

 - Structuring a ReactJS project
 - learning about how to use useMemo, useEffect, useCallback, useContext, useState.
 - learning about how to use the redirection in the React JS.
+- learning about state management in ReactJS with Redux toolkit.

 and the rest will be discussed in upcoming sections.